nimisha-yadav/OS-Visual-Studio/README.md

 </div>

 ## About
-Operating Systems being such an important subject for computer professionals, there arises a need wherein an application can help visualise all the popular algorithms of Operating systems.
-Our purpose by developing this application is:
+Operating Systems being such an important subject for computer professionals and students, there arises a need wherein an application can help visualise all the major algorithms in Operating Systems.
+Through this application, our purpose is:
 1. To provide a user friendly interface to simulate and visualise all the major algorithms of operating systems with utmost efficiency.
-2. To encourage students to have an in-depth understanding of the algorithms via charts, graphs, and calculation tables.
+2. To encourage students to have an in-depth understanding of the algorithms via gantt charts, comparison graphs, and calculation tables.
-3. To provide a common discussion platform to the community of students, teachers, and tech professionals to discuss, post, and answer queries related to the OS algorithms
+3. To provide a common discussion platform to the community of students, teachers, and tech professionals to discuss, post, and answer queries related to the OS algorithms.

 ## Functionality & Concepts
-- The different variants and all parameters of the algorithms have been considered.
 - The fully-responsive website, created via materialize-css and bootstrap, has a very simple and interactive interface that uses material UI features in different activities involving the simulations and calculations.
 - The backend has been created using PHP and MySQL, that aids in downloading individual progress results and allows users to participate in the discussion forum.
+- The different variants and all parameters of the algorithms have been considered.

 #### Simulation of the following algorithms can be done via OS Visual Studio:
 - CPU Scheduling